Skip to main content

 Female teacher teaching students in the classroom

-The rules of how to play 7-Up are pretty simple.
+The rules of how to play 7 up are pretty simple.
 A teacher or an adult chooses seven kids to go to the front of the room, while the rest of the participants put their heads down and their thumbs up.
 The seven people in the front of the room then walk around and push the thumb down of one person.
+When finished, the seven return to the front of the room.

 When time is up or all seven players push a thumb down, the grown-up in the room calls, “Heads up.”
 The people whose thumbs were pushed down stand up.
-Then, the participants take turns going around the room and each person standing has to guess who did it.
+Then, the participants take turns going around the room with each person standing saying who did it.
 If the person guesses correctly, the child changes places with the person in the front and becomes a chooser for the next round.
-The object of 7-Up is straightforward; to stay in the game as a chooser for as long as possible.
+The object of 7 up is straightforward: to stay in the game as a chooser for as long as possible.

 • Remind the seated players to keep their heads down until times up is called.